stewartbryson/gradle-snowflake/src/markdown/README.md

 I'll walk through a few of these points.
 So that the `SnowflakeSpec` is available in the test classpath, we have to declare the plugin as a dependency to the test suite.
-Notice that we use the library standard maven coordinates, which are different than the coordinates in the `plugin` DSL.
+Notice that we use the library maven coordinates, which are different from the coordinates in the `plugin` DSL.
 Additionally, our test specs are unaware of all the configurations of our Gradle build, so we have to pass our `connection` property as a Java system property to the `SnowflakeSpec` class.